 Notes: This figure represents the coefficients and 95% confidence intervals from a Poisson estimation of equation 1.
+Each point represents a race and age group.
+The dashed and dotted lines represent the pooled effect for all Black and white women, respectively.
 See Section 4 for more details about the estimation procedure.
+Full regression results are available in Appendix Table A1.